Planted Aquarium Lighting, Must Needed Tips

 When you consider all the points stated above, you will have an excellent aquarium with an adequate and favorable light supply.
-Some of the aquaria need a vast amount of light, while some have minimal.
+Some of the aquarium plants need a vast amount of light, while some need minimal.

-If, in one way or another, have more lights than required in an aquarium, the plant will have difficulties growing and can easily wear out.
+If, in one way or another, have more lights than required in an aquarium, the plant will have difficulties growing and can quickly wear out.

-T8 and T5 fluorescent bulbs are the primary sources of light.
-They can always make your plant grow without too much demand for water.
-T5 is still recommendable as they are compelling and are great to be used, whereby the aquarium plant is densely populated.
+T8 and T5 fluorescent bulbs are the primary sources of light and used in aquariums for a long time.
+They can always make your plant grow without too much demand for water (as standard fluorescent produces less heat to evaporate water).
+T5 is still recommendable as they are compelling and superb to use, whereby the aquarium plant is densely populated.

-If you decide to purchase one T5 bulb for your aquarium, be sure that it will be enough to grow your plants.
-If the plants are in high demand and are always urgently required, you can consider using two T5 bulbs to get adequate light.
+Basically, the difference between T5 & T8 is nothing but their length and diameter.
+If you decide to purchase T8/T5 bulb for your aquarium, be sure that it will be enough to grow your plants.
+For highly demanding plants, you can consider using more than one bulb to get adequate light.

-This is lighting that is being introduced in the aquarium market.
+This is the lighting that is being introduced in the aquarium market nowadays.
 It has been associated with offering adequate and fantastic lighting that is more effective.
-This type of light requires very minimal running cost thus are used by most aquariums.
+This type of light requires very minimal running cost thus is used by most aquariums.

-Led lighting can last for a couple of years; hence, one of the aquarium investments is considering installation.
-It is also easy to control the amount of light required in running the aquarium.
+LED lighting can last for a couple of years; hence, one of the aquarium investments to consider only during installation.
+LED lights are also easy to control the amount of light required in running the aquarium.

 When using the T5 bulbs, lighting is based on either medium, low or high.
 This depends on the type of plants that you have in your aquarium.
 It would help if you considered the distance raised from the plants as the distance matters.
 The following are the set maximum light required: